Back to The Counterfeit

 Matthew 24:13 (Douay-Rheims)

-This chapter therefore follows naturally after saintly witness.
+This must follow the chapter on saintly witness.
 The saints do not merely unmask falsehood.
-They endure, make reparation for sin, and remain fixed on Christ's victory even in dark times.
-Without that deeper interior life, exposure of the counterfeit can harden into sterile reaction rather than mature into faithful Catholic endurance.
+They endure, make reparation for sin, and remain fixed on Christ's victory in dark times.
+Without that interior life, exposure of the counterfeit hardens into sterile reaction instead of maturing into faithful Catholic endurance.

 These texts establish three related duties.